retry51776/notes/business/business.md

 <hr />
 # BuzzWords

-**Perfer stock**
+**Prefer stock**
-> private company will issues perfer stock to investor, so in case bankruptcy, investor will get pay out first, when IPO, perfer stock will convert to common stock
+> private company will issues prefer stock to investor, so in case bankruptcy, investor will get pay out first, when IPO, prefer stock will convert to common stock

 **Convertible debt/note/bond**
 > company borrow money, allow lender to choose 1. pay back later 2. allow lender convert to stock in future w set price 3. stock options in set price